Alexanderoeka/XMTest/README.md

 ###2
-    If there is no SERVICE name in docker-compose or docker compose, the console command will not start, because the command is launched in the container by it.
+    If there is no SERVICE name in docker-compose or docker compose, the console co  mmand will not start, because the command is launched in the container by it.
+###3
+    Commands that connected with docker mightn't execute without sudo.
+         Depends on how you configured docker before